Harper College

 Description: Provides an introduction to social commerce and how to use the major social platforms on a smartphone to market and increase sales.
 Reviews sales initiatives including programs and alerts to increase sales with targeted customers.
 Explains the importance of using reward programs in social commerce to increase sales, referrals and customer loyalty.

 Description: Introduces the fundamental skills and knowledge needed to use the Internet and build basic web pages.
-Students will learn and understand introductory functions of the web, Internet communications, and project management concepts.
-Social networking tools and the use of multimedia on the web will be explored.
-Industry career opportunities will be discussed.
+Teaches introductory functions of the web, Internet communications and project management concepts.
+Explores social networking tools and the use of multimedia on the web.Discusses industry career opportunities.

 Description: Introduces students who are new to coding, to build mobile apps for Apple mobile devices using the language and tools, Swift and Xcode.
-With MobileMaker.edu technologies, students will build an app, analyzing error in code, and problem solve.
+With MobileMakerEdu, students will build an app, analyze errors in code, and problem solve.
 Students complete the class with a portfolio of apps and collection of skills that align with a professional workplace.